technqvi/SMart-AI/Model-TF_DF/README.md

 # About
-* This is a pilot project to build a model to make severity-level predictions of incident issues.
+* This project involves in building a model to make severity-level predictions of incident issues.
 * We apply  XGBoost to build model to predict severity level using Decision Forests on Tensorflow Framework .
 * It is binary classification , There are 2 classed 1=Critical and 0=Normal.